Skip to main content

 Is Uma good for solo dining?

 Not the natural fit.
-Uma is structured around individual tables for two, and the synchronised menu format is designed around shared timing rather than solo discovery.
+Uma is structured around individual tables for two, the synchronised menu format is designed around shared timing rather than solo discovery.
 The open kitchen gives solo diners something to watch, but the room's couples orientation makes it an awkward choice compared to a counter-service omakase.
 If you are travelling alone and want fine dining in Eixample, you will get more from the experience with a companion.

 How far ahead should I book Uma?

-Book at least two to three weeks out, and confirm your menu choice and dietary restrictions at the time of reservation — you cannot leave either for the night itself.
+Book at least two to three weeks out, confirm your menu choice and dietary restrictions at the time of reservation — you cannot leave either for the night itself.
 The synchronised start time for all guests means late arrivals disrupt the whole service, so punctuality is non-negotiable.
 Uma is not a drop-in venue at the €€€€ price point.

 Is the tasting menu worth it at Uma?

 If vegetables as the primary subject interests you, yes.
-Chef Iker Erauzkin's focus is Catalan ingredients treated with Basque technique, and the three menus (Essence, Classic, Grand Gourmet) give you a calibrated entry point depending on how deep you want to go.
+Chef Iker Erauzkin's focus is Catalan ingredients treated with Basque technique, the three menus (Essence, Classic, Grand Gourmet) give you a calibrated entry point depending on how deep you want to go.
 The Michelin Plate recognition in both 2024 and 2025 confirms consistent kitchen standards, though it stops short of star territory.

 Does Uma handle dietary restrictions?